 "Lys, if I knew I wouldn't be asking about it, would I?
 Now what are you two on about?"
 I said, looking from Lysander to Lucy and back again.

 "Everyone is saying that you kissed Louis Weasley down by the Quidditch pitch," Lysander admitted.

 "Louis Weasley?
 As in our best friend Lucy Weasley's cousin Louis Weasley?"

 "Yeah.
 I just saw him down by the Black Lake and he said it was true, but I still wanted to ask you," Lucy said quietly.

-"Excuse me, I have some business to take care of," I said, stomping away from them.
+"Excuse me, I have some business to take care of," I hissed, stomping away from them.

 "Wait!
 Where are you going, Dee?"
 Lysander called.

 "To go kill Lucy's prat of a cousin!"
 I called back.

 I saw him standing by the lake, just where Lucy had said he'd be, looking far too relaxed considering the entire school was talking about him.
 It also worried me that he seemed to know I would come find him, and smiled at me as I glared at him.

 "Darcy Finnigan.
 To what do I owe the pleasure?" he asked, smirking.